abridged/collabland-dev/help-docs/key-features/member-portal.md

 :::

 The **Leaderboard** shows how members rank against each other.
 Members are shown by their Discord username.
 After you finish the daily word, click **Share to Discord** to post your result.

-### Web3 Trivia

-Web3 Trivia is a multiple choice quiz about Web3.
-Each round has 5 questions.
-You earn points for every correct answer and compete with other members on the leaderboard.

-**How to play:**

-1. Each question has a category (for example, Crypto) and a difficulty level (easy, medium, or hard).
-2. Choose your answer from four options.
-You will see right away if you got it right and how many points you earned.
-3. Your score and number of correct answers are shown at the top as you play.
-4. After 5 questions, you see your final score and accuracy.
-Click **Play again** for a new round or **View leaderboard** to see how you rank.

-The **Leaderboard** shows top players across all rounds, ranked by total points.
-It shows each player's points, accuracy, and number of questions answered.

 ## Settings